 If you have extensive industry experience or an undergraduate degree and are interested in delving into the contemporary issues and challenges that face tourism, this degree is for you.
 The MTECH gives students the skills to manage the tourism that operates in or adjacent to protected areas.
 It equips students with skills to understand the impacts and realities of managing sustainable tourism destinations, skills in managing dispirit disruptions that impact the industry and skills in developing managing tourism in or adjacent to sites of environmental and cultural significance.

 This degree is highly immersive and flexible – many of the units are taught through blended delivery and offer extensive field trips.
 Students will make strong networks through our extensive industry connections.

 Eligibility: Entry requires an undergraduate degree (AQF level7) in humanities, social sciences, business, sciences or other cognate field from an approved tertiary institution.

 Duration: 1.5 years full-time, 5 years part-time (150 credit points)

 Eligibility: Entry into the Graduate Diploma (CRICOS 0100553) or Graduate Certificate (CRICOS 0100554) requires a bachelor’s degree and a major in Tourism, Business or Social Sciences, or equivalent.

-This articulated degree is offered to students who have completed with the Associate Degree in Applied Business (Tourism and Events Specialisation) or a Diploma or advanced level studies at other vocational institutions.
+This articulated degree with Tourism Management or Hospitality Management majors is offered to students who have completed with the Associate Degree in Applied Business (Tourism and Events Specialisation) or a Diploma or advanced level studies at other vocational institutions.
 You will learn to apply leading theories to real-world business situations, research, and the principles of social responsibility.

 Eligibility: Entry requires completion of a Diploma or Advanced Diploma in a Business related discipline from TasTAFE, any other Australian RTO or overseas equivalent or completion of an Associate Degree in Applied Business (Full-Articulation Pathway).